Cart 0

 • The lectures will be in person at the Athenaeum Music & Arts Library.
 There are no physical tickets for these events.
 Your name will be on an attendee list at the front door.
 Doors open at 7 p.m.
 Seating is first-come; first-served.
 Priority seating will be given to Donor level members and above.

-These events will be presented in compliance with State of California and County of San Diego health regulations as applicable at the time of each concert.
-Masks optional.
-If you have a fever, cough, or flu-like symptoms, please stay home.
+These events will be presented in compliance with State of California and County of San Diego health regulations as applicable at the time of each lecture.

 • Payment must be received in order to reserve a spot at a lecture.